gkazunii/eemix/README.md

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance without learning rate tuning.
 Empirically, we demonstrate that the closed-form updates of our method match or exceed the efficiency and stability of well-tuned gradient-based approaches.

 #### What is the computational complexity per iteration?

 Since the closed-update formula in the M-step for the CP, Tucker, and Tensor Train structures is proportional to the input tensor $T$, the computational complexity is proportional to the number of nonzero element in T. Specifically, the computational complexity per iteration is O(DNR) for the CP structure, O(DNR^D) for Tucker structure, and  O(NDR^2) for the Train structure, where $N$ is the number of nonzero element in $T$, $R$ is the tensor rank, and $D$ is the tensor order.

+#### Can we apply the algorithm to a non-normalized tensor?

+Our method assumes that the input tensor is normalized.
+If the tensor is not normalized, the following heuristic can be applied.
+First, record the total sum $\lambda$ of the input tensor $T$.
+Then, normalize the input tensor and apply the E2M algorithm.
+Finally, multiply the reconstructed tensor by $\lambda$.
+For example, in the case of optimizing the KL divergence for positive measures, the input and output sums are preserved, so this heuristic is reasonable.

+#### Can we apply the algorithm to a real-valued tensor?

+No.

 ## License